NeoClear/neta/README.md

 ## Support

 + This project lasts for about 6 months.
-Starting from the end of March, the supprt of this project won't last to September.
-It is the prototype for another awesome compiler project which I haven't come up with the name yet.
+Starting from the end of March 2019, the supprt of this project won't last to September 2019.
+It is the prototype for another awesome compiler project which I haven't come up with the name yet(maybe called "King Crimson" or "kincrim").
 The enhanced project will be the compiler of a kotlin-like language which supports modern characteristics.
 The compiler is able to translate the source code to **llvm IR**, which you can translate to executable programs or run it on llvm directly.

 + Students can use it as extra-curricular materials about programming on unix-like systems and the use of flex and gcc.